The Wise Man's Fear: Plot

 Upon reuniting with his mercenary companions, he learns that only three days have passed in the mortal world.
 On the return trip to Severen, one of the mercenaries, an Adem warrior named Tempi, is ordered to stand trial for teaching Kvothe the Ketan, a secretive form of martial arts; Kvothe accompanies Tempi to the distant country of Ademre, where he completes his training in the Ketan and in the Lethani philosophy to justify Tempi's teaching him.
 Upon passing a series of final tests, Kvothe is rewarded with an ancient sword he names Caesura, and an Adem legend regarding the names and signs of the "Rhinta"—known to Kvothe as the Chandrian.

 Again on the road to Severen, Kvothe kills a troupe of robbers who pose as Edema Ruh after having murdered the original troupers.
 He then returns to the Maer and presents the waylaid taxes.
 The Maer and his wife show him a family heirloom, a box with no visible lid or lock, and ask for his help in learning about it, but Kvothe is unable to come to any substantial conclusions.
 While justifying his execution of the robbers and defending the Edema Ruh, he reveals that he himself is of Edema Ruh.
 This earns him utter condemnation from the Maer's wife, who detests all Edema Ruh for stealing her sister and forces the Maer to send Kvothe away despite his considerable service.
 The Maer shows his gratitude by pardoning him for killing the robbers, providing a writ of performance, and ensuring Kvothe's University tuition is forever compensated.
 Back home, Kvothe achieves financial stability in a deal with the University's bursar, deliberately fumbling his academic examinations in order to raise his own tuition and receive half of the tuition money above a certain amount.
-He also begins to hear stories of his own exploits, many greatly distorted or fabricated by their tellers.
+He also begins to hear stories of his own exploits, many greatly-distorted or fabricated by their tellers.

 In the frame story, Kvothe's friend and disciple Bast prompts two soldiers to rob the Waystone Inn in an attempt to revitalize Kvothe, who loses the fight, whereupon Bast (it is implied) subsequently kills the soldiers.
-At the end of the novel Kvothe takes one "perfect step" seemingly remembering the Ketan and trying to become his old self once again.
+At the end of the novel Kvothe takes "one single perfect step", a throwback to the Ketan.